Gabrielmastrangelo/Portfolio_Simple_Simulation/README.md

-# Simulating Portfolios with Brazilian assets
+# Simulating Portfolios with Brazilian Assets

 ## Content:
 + risk_kit.py: library for investment management developed in the course **Introduction to Portfolio Construction and Analysis with Python**.